4Carah/4Carah.github.io/pages/about-me.md

   image: /assets/images/me.jpg
   linkedin: https://www.linkedin.com/in/cara-hicks-a63065329/
   bio: |
-    I’m currently a junior studying Electrical Engineering at Example University in Atlanta, Georgia.
+    I’m currently a junior studying Cybersecurity Intelligence Managment at Morgan State University in Baltimore, Maryland.
 I expect to graduate in 2026.

     My work explores the intersection of hardware and intelligence—how wearable devices and embedded systems can help people better understand their health and environment.